davidamichelson/DIV6700/schedule.md

 - Keller, Vera.
 “The ‘New World of Sciences’: The Temporality of the Research Agenda and the Unending Ambitions of Science.” *Isis* 103, no. 4 (December 1, 2012): 727–34. doi:10.1086/669047. *(VLC) Browse this article.*

 *Assignments*

-- Revised Remix and Reflection due in class and on Brightspace by 10 AM.
+- *Florilegium 11* is due on Brightspace by 9 PM Central Time.

-### Thursday, December 8: Discussion
+### Thursday, December 7: Discussion

 *Assignments*

-- *Florilegium X* is due on Brightspace by 8 AM Central Time.
+- Revised Remix and Reflection due on Brightspace by 9:00 AM Central Time.
+Please also bring it to class to show your colleagues.

-- Any remaining extra credit assignments must be turned in by 8:00 AM on Thursday, December 8, 2020.
+- Any remaining extra credit assignments must be turned in on Brightspace by 9:00 AM Central Time.
 No late assignments will be accepted for any reason.

+### Tuesday, December 12: Final Essays

+*Assignments*

-## Final Essay: Due December 14th at 5 PM on Brightspace.
+- Final Essays due on Brightspace at 5 PM Central Time.
 There will be no in-person final exam.